belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/111-setup-boot-files-part3-pxelinux.cfg.md

 With the above configuration in place, a remote server in the `Private 192.168.100.0/24` network that has Network boot configured will be able to boot successfully.

 ### What happens next?
-When the remote client boots, it will get the DHCP options for the `tftp`` server.
+When the remote client boots, it will get the DHCP options for the `tftp` server.
 The `syslinux.efi` will load and then present the boot menu.
 Choosing either option will present with the Ubuntu install window.
 The usual process to setup can now continue.

- ## Troubleshooting steps.
+### Lessons Learnt

  As I performed the configuration, I faced some issues , and the following had configuration errors mostly. i.e. wrong IP, typos etc.
  - Check DHCP
  Check the logs to see if the IP is being assigned.
 If it does not it could be a network related configuration.